How effective is stem cell treatment for multiple sclerosis?

 Multiple Sclerosis MS and stem cells Juan José Gallego de la Cruz was told 10 years ago that his condition was incurable and that there was nothing he could do to avoid its fatal outcome.
 Nevertheless, being the kind of person who never gives up, he made the decision that … read more

 Different types of stem cells for different needs

-Beike provides stem cells from two separate sources: umbilical cord blood and umbilical cord tissue.
-Umbilical cord related samples are donated by healthy mothers after normal birth and are sent to Beike Biotech's laboratories for processing.
 After reviewing the patient’s full medical information, our doctors will recommend which source of stem cells should be used for treatment.
-Our treatment protocols may include one or multiple types of stem cell in combination depending on each patient’s specific condition.
+Our treatment protocols may include one or multiple types of stem cells in combination depending on each patient’s specific condition.

 Below are video interviews recorded during treatment with Beike stem cells.
 The families showcased in these videos talk about their personal stories and their experience of the treatment including the improvement noticed.
 The improvements mentioned in these videos are typical, however it does not guarantee that all patients may have the same improvements.

 Experience: With more than a decade of practice, you are ensured to be advised and treated by competent professionals.